-Beltane is a fire festival it’s name taken from the celtic word for the God Bel and the gaelic word ‘teine’ meaning fire.
+Beltane is a fire festival; it’s name taken from the Celtic word for the God Bel and the Gaelic word ‘teine’ meaning fire.

 Celebrated around the 1st of May, it is the festival between the Spring Equinox (Ostara) and Summer Solstice (Litha).
 The opposite of Samhain.
 A time when we celebrate the coupling of the Goddess and the God, The Green Man and the May Queen.
 Thus bringing the Goddess from Maiden into her Mother form.
-Where thoughts, seeds and ideas are consumated.
+Where thoughts, seeds and ideas are consummated.
 A celebration of life and joy in being alive.

-Having sown the seeds both physically and mentally by focusing our intentions in Spring.
-Now is the time we celebrate fertility (not just physically but the fertility of ideas and plans) and the coming summer as we begin to see the signs of growth and success.
+Having sown the seeds both physically and mentally by focusing our intentions in Spring: Now is the time we celebrate fertility (not just physically but the fertility of ideas and plans) and the coming summer as we begin to see the signs of growth and success.
 Ensuring a bountiful harvest when the time comes to reap what we have sown.

-Like many traditions we still celebrate in our society the Mayday festivities hark back to our old ways.
+Like many traditions we still celebrate in our society, the Mayday festivities hark back to our old ways.
 For example, the dressing of a May Pole; the pole representing a phallus and the virility of the Green Man.
 At the top is hung a wreath of flowers to represent the fertility of the Goddess.
-The young folk of a community would then dance around the pole and wind it with colourful ribbons to represent (I’m sure you can guess) the joining of energy and affirming of the union between them.
+The young people of a community would then dance around the pole and wind it with colourful ribbons to represent (I’m sure you can guess) the joining of energy and affirming of the union between them.
 Sorry, not sorry, christians, it is all about sex with us pagan folk.

 Another tradition we still have is to take time off from our regular work and duties (we still have a day off in England) and do what I refer to as ‘partying like a pagan’ or a more crude description, feasting and fucking. (a swear?!
 Kate the Goth, nice to meet ya 😉)